flannelhead/blackstar/README.md

 [`friday`](https://hackage.haskell.org/package/friday) was used for fast, parallel computation of the image.

 ## Building
 Use [`stack`](http://docs.haskellstack.org/en/stable/README/) to build this.
 First clone the repo, then run `stack build` and follow the instructions.
-The application can be then run by calling `stack exec blackstar -- +RTS -N`. `llvm` is also required.
+The application can be then run by calling `stack exec blackstar -- +RTS -N`.

+`llvm` is also required.
 I installed the package `llvm35` on Arch Linux.
-If you can't install `llvm`, remove all occurrences of `-fllvm` from `blackstar.cabal` to be able to build. `friday` also requires the `DevIL` library.
+If you can't install `llvm`, remove all occurrences of `-fllvm` from `blackstar.cabal` to be able to build.

+`friday` requires the `DevIL` library.
 On Arch Linux the package is called `devil`.
+You should be able to find the package in your distribution's repositories.

+Finally, the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html) is required for generating the image of the celestial sphere.
+I don't know if I can host it here, so download [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.

 ## Things I've learnt
 * Using explicit `Double` datatypes instead of polymorphism via the `Floating` typeclass can make a huge difference in terms of speed